 RESEARCH PROGRAMS AND AFFILIATIONS

 The long-term goals of Dr. Wong's research are to develop a translational research program that spans the bench and the clinic to understand the molecular, cellular and circuit bases of neuropsychiatric and neurodegenerative disorders, particularly those comorbid with metabolic disorders.
 Type 2 diabetes and other metabolic consequences of obesity are associated with higher rates of depression, anxiety and dementia.
-The ongoing focus on Dr. Wong's lab include: Characterization of novel biomarkers in major depression and the role of specific genes or pathways in depression, including the inflammasome signaling.
-Additionally, she co-led with Dr. Licinio the research that made the connection between schizophrenia and the gut microbiomes, whose findings could transform the way schizophrenia is treated in the future.
+The ongoing focus on Dr. Wong's lab include: Characterization of novel biomarkers in major depression and the role of specific genes or pathways in depression, including the inflammasome signaling, epigenetic markers, alternative splicing, and the gut microbiome.

 My research has resulted in over 200 publications, cited over 13,000 times (h-index 57).
 I have contributed primarily to three lines of investigation, as follows: